phts/firefox-web-skype/README.md

 This extension sets Google Chrome's `userAgent` for the URLs above.
 So Skype believes that you are using Chrome browser and does not show "Unsupported browser" message.

+:warning: This extension **does not fix** any issues related to WebRTC API, so video calls and other features may still not work on Firefox.

+---

 Shame on you Microsoft for throwing Firefox users away and actually enforcing Chrome's monopoly. :-1: :dizzy_face: